Cowboy vs Rancher: Difference and Comparison

 A rancher is a person who owns or manages a ranch, which is a large farm or property used for raising livestock such as cattle, sheep, or horses.
 Ranchers oversee all ranch operations, including managing the land, caring for the animals, and coordinating workers or employees.

-Ranchers often have a deep knowledge of their local environment and ecosystems, and they must be skilled in various aspects of animal husbandry, such as breeding, feeding, and medical care.
+Ranchers have a deep knowledge of their local environment and ecosystems, and they must be skilled in various aspects of animal husbandry, such as breeding, feeding, and medical care.
 They may also be responsible for marketing and selling their livestock or animal products, such as meat, wool, or milk.

 In addition to livestock management, ranchers may engage in other agricultural activities, such as crop farming, forestry, or hunting.
-The work of a rancher can be physically demanding and often requires long hours and hard work, but it can also be rewarding, particularly for those with a love of the outdoors and a passion for working with animals.
+The work of a rancher can be physically demanding and requires long hours and hard work, but it can also be rewarding, particularly for those with a love of the outdoors and a passion for working with animals.

 Difference between Cowboy and Rancher